badrbelabrik/siteweb-touristique/README.md

-Digital Tourism Platform
+Digital Tourism Platform:

 This project is a responsive web application inspired by Viator, designed to provide a seamless user experience for discovering destinations and booking travel activities.

-Project Overview
+Project Overview:

 This project involves the integration of key pages for a digital tourism agency, focusing on modern UI/UX design and accessible frontend development.